mrocklin/blog/_posts/work/2017-09-09-accelerating-geopandas-1.md

 > questions addressable using non-statistical spatial analysis, and more
 > specifically, computational geometry.

-Shapely is one library within Python's GeoSpatial stack, which is currently composed of the following tools:
+Shapely is part of Python's GeoSpatial stack which is currently composed of the following libraries:

 1. [Shapely](https://toblerity.org/shapely/manual.html):
     Manages shapes like points, linestrings, and polygons.